Ashutosh652/my-personal-portfolio/src/data/about.md

 # Intro

-I am (currently) a Backend Developer specializing in Python, Django, Flask and FastAPI.
+I am a Software Developer with experience in Python, Django, Flask and FastAPI.

 # I Like